 We bring healing experiences to more than 20,000 seriously ill kids and families annually.
 All programs, both onsite in Ashford, Conn., and in hospitals and communities across the Northeast, are free of charge.

 The Hole in the Wall Gang Camp’s signature summer program offers week-long residential Camp sessions for seriously ill children aged 7 – 15 and their siblings.
 Campers participate in traditional camp activities, while receiving care from a significant, yet unobtrusive, medical presence.

 The Leader in Training (LIT) Program offers campers who have aged out of our summer program leadership training and the chance to work with campers under the supervision of a mentor counselor and the LIT Coordinator.

-Running in the fall and spring, weekend programs continue the healing power of Camp beyond the summer months and create a memorable experience for the entire family.
+Running in the fall and spring, Family Weekends continue the healing power of Camp beyond the summer months and create a memorable experience for the entire family.
 Families share in Camp activities and enjoy the company of other families who understand the issues they are facing.

 The year-round Hospital Outreach Program (HOP) brings the hopeful, playful spirit of Hole in the Wall to children and families in the clinical setting.
 Taking the activities and experiences of Camp and transporting them to kids’ bedsides and playrooms, the program helps restore joy and laughter in a time of fear, stress and uncertainty.